 Anodized Aluminum can be found in almost every technological sector.
 The impressive structural properties of Aluminum, coupled with the given to it by anodizing have made it a favorite.
-Let’s take a look at some of the ways Anodized Aluminum is used in various sectors.
+Let’s take a look at some of the ways it is used in various sectors.

-Anodized aluminum is a popular material in the construction industry.
+It is a popular material in the construction industry.
 It is the second most used material after steel.
-It’s lightweight structure and beautiful surface finish makes it ideal for external finishes and decorative facades for buildings and other architectural structures.
+Its lightweight structure and beautiful surface finish make it ideal for external finishes and decorative facades for buildings and other architectural structures.

 Anodized aluminum is one of the hottest materials used in consumer electronics right now.
 Its premium look and durability have made it a material of choice for creating premium electronics.
-Companies like Dell and Apple use anodized aluminum to create some of their more premium offerings.
+Companies like Dell and Apple use this finishing to create some of their more premium offerings.